-During the 7th quarter of the program each student will be required to prove that they have achieved proficiency skills of an entry level technologist.
-The student will be able to complete the terminal competency once they have achieved a 75% on a simulated mock exam.
-The terminal competency will be done by demonstrating their abilities to the clinical coordinator or program director on a sampling of all previously completed competency clearance procedures that may be performed on a trauma patient.
-The student will be given up to 60 minutes notification prior to starting the final competency.
-The competency will be divided into three phases: trauma, skull/bony thorax & GI.
-The patient will not have the ability to adapt to the standard positions.
+During the 7th quarter of the program each student will be required to prove that they have achieved proficiency and critical thinking skills for an entry level technologist.
+The student will be able to complete the final competency once they have achieved a 75% on a simulated mock exam.
+The final competency will be done by demonstrating their abilities to the clinical coordinator or program director on a sampling of all previously completed competency clearance procedures that may be performed on a trauma patient.
+The competency will be divided into four phases: trauma, skull/bony thorax, GI & image evaluation.
+The patient will not have the ability to adapt to the standard positions during phase I, the trauma phase.
 The student must adapt to the TRAUMA patient.
+The student's final clearance score(s) will count for 20% of their final clinical grade for the quarter.

 The competency clearance final assessment will be performed under simulated conditions.
 No exposures will be made and the evaluation will be judged by the clinical coordinator or program director based on the student's ability.
-The final competency review will include assessment of patient interaction, psychomotor skills, positioning, procedure knowledge and technique selection.
-The student will be allowed two hours to complete the competency.
-The student will be given one hour to complete Phase I, 30 minutes to complete Phase II and 15 minutes to complete Phase III.
+The final competency review will include assessment of patient interaction, radiation protection, room preparedness, patient safety, organizational skills, psychomotor skills, positioning, procedure, image knowledge, and technique selection.
+The student will be allowed 2 hours to complete the competency.
+The student will be given 1 hour to complete Phase I, 30 minutes to complete Phase II, 15 minutes to complete Phase III & 5 minutes to complete Phase V. Each phases requires the student to communicate effectively with the patient, manipulate the equipment & position the patient as need be, select the proper technical factors, breath the patient appropriately & use proper radiation protection in a timely manner